lsst-sqre/ick-deployment/README.md

 # ick-deployment
-Kubernetes deployment of the InfluxDB, Chronograf and Kapacitor stack.
+Kubernetes deployment of the InfluxDB, Chronograf, and Kapacitor stack.

 [InfluxDB](https://github.com/influxdata/influxdb) is an open source time series database.
 It's useful for recording metrics, events, and performing analytics.